IBM/detect-secrets-stream/docs/detect-secrets-suite-faq.md

 # Welcome to `detect-secrets-suite`!

+This documentation is intended for GitHub Enterprise end users.
+The rest of the documentation in this repository's intended audience is be developers managing the Detect Secrets Stream tool.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->